 A total of 60 L. tridentata shrubs with developed floral buds and minimal perennial understory were chosen across the study site haphazardly (mean width: 336 cm, mean height: 209 cm).
 Paired shrub-open microsites were selected inside the dripline of the focal shrub and a minimum of 1.5 m away in an open area respectively.
 Both microsites were sampled on the south side of the shrub to minimize shading and were paired to minimize variation due to environmental heterogeneity.
 To separate floral and non-floral interaction pathways, interactions were tested prior to focal shrubs blooming and repeated using the same shrubs after they had entered into full bloom.
-Shrubs with fewer than five open blooms were considered non-blooming (“pre-blooming”) because 5 is less than 1% of mean blooming observed throughout the season.
-The mean number of blooms of the ‘blooming’ treatment was 300.2 (min: 102, max: 1080).
-The repeated measures study design was chosen to measure relative changes in interactions with natural shrub phenology and to reduce between shrub variability.
+Shrubs with fewer than five open blooms were considered non-blooming (“pre-blooming”) because 5 is less than 1% of mean blooming observed throughout the season (citation?
+How do you know this?).
+The mean number of blooms?
+You mean blooming flowers per shrub? of the ‘blooming’ treatment was 300.2 (min: 102, max: 1080) – so 5 out of 102 is 2%? not 1%?
+Maybe flip order of sentences etc. also – same here – interesting dataset supporting these estimates right?
+Shrub rep (1-60), date, total number of flowers, then lat-long for each shrub?
+If so, and if not the main dataset for paper, DEF publish this on knb too.
+Love it – so interesting – and also maybe do a little plot for appendix?.
+The repeated-measures study design was chosen to measure relative changes in interactions with natural shrub phenology and to reduce between shrub variability.
 In two cases, a focal shrub did not bloom within the study period and was replaced by a different blooming shrub.
-These two cases were excluded from later RII calculations.
+These two cases were excluded from later RII calculations. – buy why exclude if you replaced with other ones that you have data for?
+If you have 60 flowering shrubs total here – maybe just cut these last two sentences.

 Visitation and Pollen Deposition

 M. glabrata were gathered freshly each morning from nearby (< 3 km) populations where they seasonally coexist with L. tridentata.
 These plants were transplanted into 15 cm diameter black pots and one pot was placed at each microsite for a total of six shrub/open pairs per day.
 Conspecific floral density influences pollinator visitation (Bosch and Waser 2001).
 Therefore, transplants of similar size, floral number and habit were paired between paired microsites, but left to vary between replicates.
-The mean number of flowers per pot was 10 (min 6, max 20).
+The mean number of flowers per pot was 10 (min 6, max 20, appendix b, table listing data).
 Polaroid Cube+ HD video cameras (1080p) were used to record pollinator activity to each potted M. glabrata.
 Recording took place between 11:30 am and 4:00 pm (mean length: 1:19 hr:min).
 The use of video technology allows for higher temporal resolution and replication beyond what is possible using traditional in situ observations (Lortie et al. 2012).
 Ten days of pre-blooming trials (60 shrub/open pairs) were conducted between April 10 and April 20 and ten days of blooming trials (60 shrub/open pairs) between April 21 and May 2.
-To test for any influence of naturally co-occurring annuals and blooming shrubs, heterospecific annual floral density was measured within a 0.25 m2 quadrat in each microsite and the number of heterospecific shrubs in bloom were counted within a 2 m radius of each microsite.
-The number of open blooms of each L. tridentata was counted at the same time.
+To test for any influence of naturally co-occurring annuals and blooming shrubs, heterospecific annual floral density was measured within a 0.25 m2 quadrat in each microsite and the number of heterospecific shrubs in bloom were counted within a 2 m radius of each microsite – aha – and great – assuming this, wondering it, and was hoping it would be a coavariate in forthcoming models.
+The number of open flowers in bloom for each L. tridentata shrub were also counted at the same time.